Foundation Repair Dictionary

 Consolidation tends to matter most when settlement is ongoing long after construction or when loads change.
 In many homes, consolidation completes early in the building's life.

-• A cosmetic crack refers to a crack that affects appearance rather than structural performance.
+A crack that affects appearance rather than structural performance.
 These cracks are typically small, shallow, and do not interfere with how loads are carried.

 Cosmetic cracks tend to matter most when appearance is a concern or when monitoring is desired to confirm stability.
 Their significance is usually visual rather than structural.

-• A crawlspace is a shallow area beneath a home that separates the structure from the ground and allows access to utilities.
+A shallow area beneath a home that separates the structure from the ground and allows access to utilities.
 Crawlspaces are typically vented or sealed depending on design.

 Crawlspaces tend to matter most when moisture control, air movement, or soil exposure is involved.
 Their performance depends more on conditions and maintenance than on their presence alone.